Wireless powering efficiency of deep-body implantable devices: Efficiency Assessment Using the Anatomical Pectoral Model

 \section{Efficiency Assessment Using the Anatomical Pectoral Model}

-A 2D heterogeneous model of the human pectoral region presented in Fig. \ref{fig1}c with nine dispersive media with complex permittivity equivalent to those in the different human tissues \cite{39} was implemented in COMSOL Multiphysics in order to analyze the wireless powering efficiency in a more realistic scenario.
-Based on the wirelessly powered pacemaker proposed in \cite{16}, the receiver is represented by a circular region with a radius of 1 mm inside the heart with implantation depth $d$ equal to 37 mm.
+To analyze the wireless power transfer efficiency in a more realistic scenario, we implemented a 2D heterogeneous model of the human pectoral region presented in Fig. \ref{fig1}(c) with nine dispersive media with complex permittivity equivalent to those in the different human tissues \cite{39}.
+Based on the wirelessly powered pacemaker proposed in \cite{16}, the receiver is represented by a circular region with a radius of 1 mm inside the heart with implantation depth $d$ equal to 37 mm from the closest skin interface.

-Similarly as described for the spherical model in Section \ref{secII}, the electric permittivity of the region external to the body is the same as a lossless skin ${\varepsilon}_{skin}(f)$, whereas the also lossless medium inside the pacemaker ${\varepsilon}_{muscle}(f)$ is perfectly matched to the wave impedance of the myocardium.
+Similarly, as described for the spherical model in Section \ref{secII}, the electric permittivity of the region external to the body is the same as a lossless skin ${\varepsilon}_{skin}(f)$, whereas the also lossless medium inside the pacemaker ${\varepsilon}_{muscle}(f)$ is perfectly matched to the wave impedance of the myocardium.
 In this way, the reflection losses can be disregarded.

 For the analysis of this problem as a 2D model, it is assumed that the implantable receiver and the on-body transmitter are perfectly aligned, and therefore the $z$-axis invariance is valid, i.e., $\textbf{E}(x,y,z)=\textbf{E}(x,y)e^{ik_zz}$, where $k_z$ is the out-of-plane propagation constant.
 Moreover, due to the high tissue dispersivity, the radiated power is attenuated at short distances from the transmitter.
 Therefore, the computational cost can be reduced by analyzing only the cross-section of the body region in which the receiver is implanted.